DanielT000/CTFwriteups/SEETF2022/WeirdMachine.md

 If we negate `R0` and clone it, we can run the same code as above which will terminate because the new `R0` will be positive.
 We will also need to negate the result we get if we are in this "negated clone".

-To determine if we are in a "negated clone", we can check if our
+To determine if we are in a "negated clone", we can check if the sum of our supposedly negated value and our original value is equal to 0.

 The following pseudocode will negate `R0`, and then determine if we are in the original or the "negated clone".
 ```